November 3, 2018

 Bruce Anthony Kiesling, conductor

-Protégé of Ray Charles, Tower of Power's Ellis Hall is an accomplished and prolific performer, multi-instrumentalist, and vocalist.
-In a career spanning over four decades, Hall has electrified audiences throughout the world with his soulful R&B. Join Ellis Hall and the Toledo Symphony for a truly authentic Ray Charles experience as they perform all his greatest hits, including I Got A Woman, Hit the Road Jack, and Georgia On My Mind.
+Protégé of Ray Charles and former lead singer of Tower of Power, Ellis Hall is an accomplished and prolific performer, multi-instrumentalist, and vocalist.
+In a career spanning over four decades, Hall has electrified audiences throughout the world with his soulful R&B. Join Ellis Hall and the Toledo Symphony for Motown favorites like Heard It Through the Grapevine and Ray Charles greatest hits, including Hit the Road Jack and Georgia On My Mind.

 Please contact the Box Office at 419.246.8000 for information on child/student ticket pricing.